-After you've selected a collection, use the small search box on the left of the results page to search documents within that collection.
+After you've selected a collection, use the small search box on the results page to search documents within that collection.

 Number 1 Search Tip: Use Advanced Search and limit features whenever possible.
 Subset limits, date limits, subject searches, etc. -- are all useful time savers.
 Search tips for other databases also apply in the Archives of Sexuality & Gender.

 Many full-text databases, including the Archives of Sexuality and Gender, now offer embedded tools for basic text analytics.

 Term frequencies show how often a term or phrase occur with the documents, either by the number per year or by popularity (in what percentage of documents in a given year).

 Search for the phrase " gay power" with no date limitations.
 Look for the term frequency search on the right side of the results page (to search for frequencies within results).

 What patterns do you notice?
 What questions do you have?
 How might you go about answering these questions?

 Search for the terms: marriage and equal*.
 (The asterisk tells the database to search for all forms of the word.)
 Are the results what you expect?
 Why or why not?
 What other terms might you want to search?

 Term Clusters show other terms that appear near your search terms in the documents.

 Run a search for "lavender menace."
 On the right side of the results page, look for and select "Topic Finder."